fan-ziqi/rl_docker/README.md

 # example: bash run.sh -g all -d true
 ```

 These two newly created files will not be tracked by Git.
-If needed, please modify them manually.
+If needed, please modify`.gitignore`.

 Use `Ctrl+P+Q` to exit the current terminal and use `exit` to stop the container.